Le36/ROS2Mapper/documentation/diaries/oskari.md

 __Negatives__:
  - I feel like I should be getting to know some nodes/packages more in-depth to know how they are working, but I am feeling a bit overwhelmed to do so as we are continuously implementing more and more of them

+## Sprint 3 (08.06. - 21.06.)
+Our 3rd and so far the longest sprint provided me with an opportunity develop a node from the ground up.
+I was tasked with creating the I/O node that would be used to control all the functions of the robot; starting/stopping autonomous exploration, viewing observed QR codes, navigating to observed QR codes, stopping the navigation to a QR code, and a manual override using a slightly modified version of the existing [turtlebot3 teleop node](https://github.com/ROBOTIS-GIT/turtlebot3/blob/foxy-devel/turtlebot3_teleop/turtlebot3_teleop/script/teleop_keyboard.py).

+To start off I revised [the tutorial of writing a simple publisher and subscriber](https://docs.ros.org/en/foxy/Tutorials/Writing-A-Simple-Py-Publisher-And-Subscriber.html).
+By following the tutorial and using the tutorial files ([publisher](https://raw.githubusercontent.com/ros2/examples/foxy/rclpy/topics/minimal_publisher/examples_rclpy_minimal_publisher/publisher_member_function.py), [subscriber](https://raw.githubusercontent.com/ros2/examples/foxy/rclpy/topics/minimal_subscriber/examples_rclpy_minimal_subscriber/subscriber_member_function.py)) as a base, I was able to make a crude version in no time at all.
+When I was happy with the messages published to the topic, I continued with creating the CLI.
+This forced me to make some refactoring to adhere to even the most basic concepts of good code.
+I divided the starting of the node to it's own class and [submodules/views](https://github.com/Le36/ros2-mapper/tree/main/workspace/src/io_node/io_node/submodules) (main menu, QR code menu, manual override menu) to their own classes.
+Doing this made the node not work anymore.
+This was due to submodules not inheriting the Node class.
+Initializing the publishers in the main class and passing the to the submodules as parameters fixed this issue and everything works as intended.

+Next up is connecting the I/O node to the other nodes.

+__Positives__:
+ - Writing a publisher was easy using [the tutorial](https://docs.ros.org/en/foxy/Tutorials/Writing-A-Simple-Py-Publisher-And-Subscriber.html)

+__Negatives__:
+ - TBD